Knowledge Transfer and Innovation Fund full guidance

 - promoting resource efficiency and supporting the shift to a low carbon climate resistant economy

-Knowledge transfer and skills development
+Knowledge transfer projects

-The scheme is intended to respond to skills development and knowledge transfer needs identified by the farming industry, as represented by industry organisations and related bodies.
+KTIF is intended to respond to skills development and knowledge transfer needs identified by the farming industry, as represented by industry organisations and related bodies.

 The scheme supports eligible organisations by providing funding towards the setting up of group initiatives aimed at improving skills and transferring knowledge in the agricultural sector.
 These activities can include workshops, training programmes, coaching, demonstration activities, information activities and other group events.

 Initiatives must either fill a gap in existing provision or offer a new and effective way of meeting a skills need where current provision has not achieved the desired effect.
 The initiatives may be one-off events, a series of events or a longer programme lasting generally not more than three years.
 Initiatives can be either locally based or national in coverage.
+However, materials for projects funded by KTIF must be made available for further dissemination, for example by sharing these through the Farm Advisory Service (FAS) or hosting these on social media.

-To be eligible for funding the lead organisation or body must be able to demonstrate that staff delivering the training or knowledge transfer actions have the necessary qualifications and experience.
+To be eligible for funding the lead organisation or body must be able to demonstrate that staff delivering the training or knowledge transfer events have the necessary qualifications and experience.
 If staff are to be recruited following an award of funding, then it would be preferable for staff members, facilitators and trainers to be chosen through open competition or a tendering process.

 The scheme supports project based initiatives but it does not support courses which form part of normal programmes or systems of education or formal vocational qualification at secondary or higher levels, for example SVQs.